-We currently have over 35 colleges and universities that offer a public health degree online, or through a hybrid program (more on hybrid vs. online below).
-Through these almost 40 universities, you will find hundreds of online public health degree options, the majority being masters-level.
+There are currently over 35 colleges and universities that offer an online public health degree, or through a hybrid program.
+Through these almost 40 universities, you will find hundreds of online public health degree options, the majority being graduate-level.

-We also have featured programs in our database, where you can directly get in touch with universities offering a public health program online and get more information on their program.
-These are universities that are accepting applications for students right now, and they may be the right fit for you.
+We also have featured public health programs in our database, where you can directly get in touch with universities offering a public health program online and get more information on their program directly from the source.
+Some of these universities are accepting applications for students right now, and they may be the right fit for you.

 Online Public Health Degrees